 Better Safe Than Sorry

 An example could be when someone says they’re nice but then we catch them stabbing a family in the alleyway.
-Or when women come across a ‘nice guy’ who then proceeds to stalk and harass her.
+Or when women come across a ‘nice guy’ who then stalks and harasses her.
 Not so nice after all…

-This competition of signals is what causes us to get the creeps from certain people.
+This competition of signals gives us the creeps from certain people.
 What we see are positive signals whereas the ones we feel are negative.
 Because these signals are competing against each other it creates stress in our brains (called cognitive dissonance).

-Our brains don’t like stress.
+Our brains don’t enjoy stress.
 Because our brains want to get rid of this stress we make a snap judgment about this other person and call them creepy.